 - Talk to strangers!
 Find actors, musicians, artists, and general talent in advance to build your team – don’t just force your mom, best friend, and little brother to be your entire crew.

-- Utilize the resources that we provide to you on this website (Forum, Web Links, Sponsors, and Susie Filmmaker, among others).
-The people and organizations we work with can help you during those long tiring nights, and the release forms and waivers provided will save you a lot of production time (and avert potential legal troubles in the future).
+- Utilize the resources that we provide to you upon Signup.
+The release forms provided will save you a lot of production time (and avert potential legal troubles in the future).

 - Put your heart into it.
-It will show in your film.
+It will show.

 - Don’t forget to have fun!

 1. Project Twenty1 is a contest where teams have 21 days to make a project from scratch—for details on how the film is to be made, read the Project Rules & Guidelines above.